jbroerken/mrh_app_base/README.md

 --------- | -----------
-bin | Contains the built project executables. build | CMake build directory. doc | Documentation files. include | Static library header files used by the project. lib | Static library files used by the project. pkg | The project package directory (files, configuration, etc.). src | Project source code.
+bin | Contains the built project executables. build | CMake build directory. include | Static library header files used by the project. lib | Static library files used by the project. res | Ressource files (git and project package directory). src | Project source code.